Whatsapp Icon

 • Non-Surgical Option: Since it's a minimally invasive procedure, patients experience lesser pain and quicker recovery times compared to traditional surgical methods.

-• Pain Relief: By targeting and freezing nerve endings near tumors, cryoablation can significantly reduce pain, making it a vital option for managing cancer-related discomfort.
+• Pain Relief: By targeting and freezing nerve endings near tumours, cryoablation can significantly reduce pain, making it a vital option for managing cancer-related discomfort.

-• Control of Tumor Growth: Although not a curative treatment in advanced cancer cases, it can effectively control tumor growth and reduce symptoms caused by tumor pressure on organs and tissues.
+• Control of Tumor Growth: Although not a curative treatment in advanced cancer cases, it can effectively control tumour growth and reduce symptoms caused by tumour pressure on organs and tissues.

-• Improved Mobility: By reducing the size of tumors that impede movement, cryoablation can help improve mobility and, consequently, the overall quality of life.
+• Improved Mobility: By reducing the size of tumours that impede movement, cryoablation can help improve mobility and, consequently, the overall quality of life.

 Selecting the Right Candidates